 What makes this yoga practice different from working out at the gym or going to a physical therapist is that the exercises are intended to encompass more than physicality.
 We are making the body strong and flexible — but we go about it in a way that also encourages useful patterns of thought and behavior.
 No struggling.
 No straining.
 No striving.
 Just strong and calm, even and measured work.

 Abhyasa Yoga Center was founded in 2007 by NY yoga teacher J. Brown.
 After more than a decade of teaching yoga throughout the metro area, J. created AYC to provide a home for yoga practice dedicated to a personal, breath-centered, therapeutic approach that adapts to individual needs.

 J. Brown’s writing has been featured in Yoga Therapy Today, the International Journal of Yoga Therapy, Elephant Journal, and Yogadork.
 His monthly posts can be viewed at his Blog.
 Abhyasa Yoga Center is a Registered Yoga School (RYS200-300), offering the AYC Yoga Teacher Training, and was a charter member of the IAYT (International Association of Yoga Therapists) Council of Schools Initiative.

-The mission of Abhyasa Yoga Center is to provide instruction, practice, and products that encourage individual and communal health.
+The mission of Abhyasa Yoga Center is to provide instruction and practice that promote individual and communal health.
 We believe that yoga is an appropriate vehicle for learning how to ease difficulties, reduce pain, and encourage appreciation in life.